amit31/soda-contract-poc/README.md

 This project serves as a Proof of Concept (POC) for implementing a data contract using Soda Core.
 It demonstrates the orchestration and automation of tasks related to data contracts, including connecting to a Vertica database, generating a data contract, and performing checks using Soda SQL.

+Why Vertica? because Vertica creates initial data when starting the container, which makes it easier to test the POC.

 ## Installation

 1. Clone the repository: